Teebusch/mifa/README.md

 status](https://github.com/teebusch/mifa/workflows/R-CMD-check/badge.svg)](https://github.com/teebusch/mifa/actions)
 <!-- badges: end -->

+`mifa` implements multiple imputation for exploratory factor analysis.
-This package uses multiple imputation to estimate the covariance matrix of incomplete data.
+It uses multiple imputation by chained equations (MICE) to estimate the covariance matrix of the incomplete data.
 An exploratory factor analysis then can be applied on this estimated covariance matrix.
-It also provides Fieller and bootstrap confidence intervals for the proportion of explained variance using different number of factors.
+It also provides Fieller and bootstrap confidence intervals for the proportion of explained variance using different numbers of factors.

-#### For more information, see:
+**For more information, see:**

 Nassiri, V., Lovik, A., Molenberghs, G. *et al.* On using multiple imputation for exploratory factor analysis of incomplete data. *Behav